Efficient Wideband DoA Estimation with a Robust Iterative Method for Uniform Circular Arrays: Simulation Results

 \subsection{RMSE and SDP Versus SNR}

-When SNR varies and $N=1,2,3$, this subsection gives the RMSE and SDP of different methods as shown in Fig. 3.
-We also depict the RMSE of average CRB as a benchmark.
+This subsection gives the RMSEs and the SDPs of different methods with different SNRs and $N$ as shown in Fig. 3, where Figs. 3 (a)-(c) and Figs. 3 (d)-(f) respectively show the RMSEs and the SDPs with $\text{SNR}\in[-10\text{dB},20\text{dB}]$, Figs. 3 (a) and (d) are with $N=1$, Figs. 3 (b) and (e) are with $N=2$, Figs. 3 (c) and (f) are with $N=3$.
+The RMSEs of the average CRBs are also depicted as a benchmark in Figs. 3 (a)-(c).

-As illustrated in Fig. 3, for any SNR in the simulations, the RMSE and the SDP of RIPF-CSM are both better than those of other methods.
-Moreover, although the estimation accuracy of all the methods becomes worse with a larger $N$, RIPF-CSM is always optimal.
-Since the difference of the performance between the proposed method and the benchmark methods is mainly affected by the focusing process, it implies that the focusing process with the robustness intervals of RIPF-CSM generates more effective focusing matrices, thereby significantly improving the DoA estimation performance.
+As illustrated in Fig. 3, although the estimation accuracy of all the methods becomes worse with a larger $N$, the RMSE and the SDP of RIPF-CSM are always better than those of other methods.
+Moreover, RIPF-CSM achieves excellent performance which is fairly close to CRB when $\text{SNR}\in[-6\text{dB},-2\text{dB}]$ in Figs. 3 (a)-(c).
+Since the difference of the performance between the proposed method and the benchmark methods is mainly affected by the focusing process, it implies that the focusing process with the robustness intervals of RIPF-CSM generates more effective focusing matrices, thereby improving the DoA estimation performance.

-In addition, it is observed from Fig. 3 that when SNR increases, the RMSE of our proposed method decreases, and the SDP of it increases.
-Furthermore, Fig. 3 also shows that RIPF-CSM requires lower SNR to achieve the same estimation performance as that of the benchmark methods, which indicates the favorable robustness of RIPF-CSM.
-Besides, RIPF-CSM can achieve excellent performance which is fairly close to CRB when $\text{SNR}\!\in\![-2\text{dB},\!-6\text{dB}]$ as shown in Figs. 3 (a)-(c).
+In addition, it is observed from Fig. 3 that when SNR increases, the RMSE of the proposed method decreases, and the SDP of it increases.
+Fig. 3 also shows that RIPF-CSM requires lower SNR to achieve the same estimation performance as that of any benchmark method, which indicates the favorable robustness of RIPF-CSM.
+Furthermore, as shown in Fig. 3, the DoA estimation performance of all methods approximately converge when SNR is high.
+This phenomenon is caused by the characteristic of the MUSIC algorithm that utilizes the orthogonality between the signal-subspace and the noise-subspace \cite{ref4}.
+Thus, it is difficult for the MUSIC algorithm to explore such orthogonality when noise is scarce, leading to the slow speed of the performance that increases with SNR.
+If the DoA estimation performance is expected to be further improved, substituting the MUSIC algorithm with its improved versions \cite{ref38,ref39,ref40} is a preferable choice.